timchu/multiplayer_tutorial_minimal/README.md

  We are using this tutorial: https://gamedevacademy.org/create-a-basic-multiplayer-game-in-phaser-3-with-socket-io-part-1/

- Phaser3 with sockets.io

 Run node server.js
 Access simple game on localhost:8081.
 Open two windows to test